26.2 - the marathon:

 Proper Tapering

 Tapering off your training is really important to the success of your marathon.
 Avoid the temptation to ‘catch up’ on any missed miles!
 With just a week or two left before the event you will not get any real benefit by extending your training.
-You should also avoid speed work and races in the tapering period.
+Most runners should also avoid speed work and races in the tapering period.

 In the final two weeks your mileage should be in the following range, depending on your performance level: